ublue-os/bazzite/README.md

 You can find us on the [Universal Blue Discord](https://discord.gg/f8MUghG5PB).

-You can also discuss on our [Github Discussions](https://github.com/orgs/ublue-os/discussions/categories/bazzite) for any new features or issues you're experiencing with Bazzite.
+You can also discuss Bazzite on our [Discourse](https://universal-blue.discourse.group/c/bazzite/5) and find additional [documentation](https://universal-blue.discourse.group/docs?category=5) surrounding the project too.